 Now that you have both species of woodpeckers coming to your feeders, I would recommend taking photographs of the two species for comparison.
 There is also the free Merlin Bird ID App for instant bird identification.
-You can learn all about that here.
 If you like to do things the old school way, like me, you can observe your photographs and consult field guides for proper identification or doing internet research as well.
 I am always referring to books for help and doing research on The Cornell Lab of Ornithology All About Birds.
-For more resources, you can also check out my resource page here.
+For more resources, you can also check out my resource page.
 For the field, I would also recommend taking photographs, a good pair of lightweight binoculars and field guides.

 If you look for these key points as I have discussed to identify the difference between the hairy and downy woodpecker, you should have great success.
 I hope these points have helped you and remember to listen, as well as observe.
 Happy birding!

 Resources used for this post:

 allaboutbirds.org, audubon.org & The Sibley Guide to Birds